 Applicants are required to submit Graduate Record Examinations (GRE).

 Renewal of financial aid for the second year of study is contingent upon the student having received satisfactory first-year grades.
-Most third- and fourth-year students who have passed the General Examination are awarded teaching fellowships; a normal teaching load is two-fifths.
+All third- and fourth-year students who have passed the General Examination are awarded teaching fellowships; a normal teaching load is two-fifths.

 Having teaching experiences in political science courses is an important part of the graduate experience and an essential part of graduate training.
 Therefore, to complete the PhD program, all graduate students will normally be required to teach a minimum of two sections in departmental courses sometime during the period that they are in residence.
 To ensure diversity of experience, one section will normally be in an introductory course and one section will be in an advanced course (such as a 1000-level course).